 I’ve also encountered the opposite outcome.
 Kids were truly hungry– hungrier than their parents thought they were — but their parents controlled food and amounts, underfeeding the child.

-Is Your Child a Victim of Food Restrictions?
+Is Your Child a Victim of Food Restriction?

-As I mentioned, restrictive feeding practices may be a set-up for kids who “overeat on the sly,” or start secret eating.
+As I mentioned, restrictive feeding practices may set kids up for “overeating on the sly,” or secret eating.

-For example, if your child slips into the pantry when you go change out the laundry, this may be a sign of food sneaking.
+For example, if your child slips into the pantry when you go change out the laundry or when you find hidden wrappers under the bed.

-Or, when she seems overly excited by sweets and treats.
+Or, when they seem overly excited by sweets and treats.

 Ultimately, food restriction undermines your child’s ability to regulate his eating and can cause all sorts of problems with eating.